dongju-lee-dev/node-workspace/documents/package.md

 # PACKAGE DOCUMENT

+How to create a package<br>

+A package must have a config.toml file.<br>
+The config.toml file must contain name and package.<br>
+name defines the package name.<br>
-The package folder must contain a file called config.ini, which contains the package name and the installation names of any additional packages required by the package.
-(Installation is performed using pip.)
+packages specifies the names of the pip packages required by the package.<br>

-Node files must be placed in the nodes folder.<br>
-The tool file must be placed in the tools folder.<br>
+The nodes folder should only contain Python files.<br>
+Python files are automatically imported.<br>

+The tools folder should only contain Python files.<br>
+Python files are automatically imported.<br>